 You are in Vietnam, and after a few days of busy sightseeing in Hanoi, you wish to visit the remote mountain town of Mai Chau.
 Getting from Hanoi to Mai Chau is easy.
-We took our two kids to Mai Chau and had a ball.
+Follow our lead and ignore anyone who tells you otherwise.
+We took our two kids to Mai Chau, stayed in a stilt house and had a ball.
 But, there were a few things I wish someone writing a Vietnam travel blog had told me about; mainly about what to expect when you get the local bus!

 So Why Do You Want to go to Mai Chau?

 I’m guessing your reasons for wanting to visit Mai Chau are the same as mine were:

 - You want to experience some real Vietnam. (for more on this subject check out our post on Vietnam scams)

 - You have seen images of the countryside, and it looks idyllic.

 - Sleeping in a homestay stilt house sounds romantic and authentic.

 - You want to get away from tourists and crowds.